Ama (film): Plot

 The plot, a deconstruction of the idea of idyllic motherhood, follows Pepa, an irresponsible and foul-mouthed mother of a six-year-old daughter, Leila.

 Production

 The screenplay was penned by Júlia de Paz Solvas alongside Nuria Dunjó, adapting to a feature film format the short film of the same name made by Júlia de Paz Solvas.
 The film was produced by La Dalia Films alongside Ama Movie AIE.
 Filming lasted from March to June 2020, with an hiatus caused by the COVID-19 disruption.
 Sandra Roca took over cinematography duties whereas Oriol Milán was responsible for film editing and Martín Sorozábal for the music.
 Shooting locations included L'Albir, Alicante, Benidorm, L'Alfàs del Pi and Seville.

 Release

-Ama was presented on 4 June 2021 at the 24th Málaga Spanish Film Festival (FMCE), screened as part of the festival's official selection.
+Ama was presented on 4 June 2021 at the 24th Málaga Film Festival, screened as part of the festival's official selection.
 Distributed by Filmax, it was theatrically released in Spain on 16 July 2021.